 The UW Huskies have been consistent in their inconsistency this football season.

-We know what happened.
-Losses to WSU and Rutgers reset expectations for the season, and a win against Michigan did the same.
-Losses to a typically stout Iowa and a surprisingly strong Indiana made bowl eligibility a major concern, but the picture looks much clearer after a home win against USC.
+We know what happened: Losses to WSU and Rutgers reset expectations for the season, and a win against Michigan did the same.
+Losses to a typically stout Iowa and a surprisingly strong Indiana made bowl eligibility a major concern, but the picture looked a bit clearer after a home win against USC.

 There is certainly a key difference between the wins against Michigan and USC and the upcoming matchups against Penn State and Oregon.
 Michigan and USC have proven vastly overrated to preseason/early season rankings, whereas Penn State and Oregon have made it 3/4ths of the way through the season with a single combined loss (against Ohio State, no less).